 Regular Maintenance Goes a Long Way

-Neglecting home maintenance or updates can lead to costly repairs.
-For example, taking the time to follow your car’s maintenance schedule and paying a little up front can reduce the risk of encountering more costly major issues down the road.
+Neglecting home or car maintenance can lead to costly repairs.
+Taking the time to follow your car’s maintenance schedule and paying a little up front can reduce the risk of encountering more costly major issues down the road.

-Plan in advance to spend less on activities like date nights.
-There are countless ways to save money by bringing just a little creativity into the mix.
-Need a few suggestions?
-Here’s eight.
+Plan in advance to spend less on activities like date nights or going out with friends.
+There are countless ways to save money by bringing a little creativity into the mix.
+Catching a free concert in the park or going for bike ride are just a couple of ways to spend time together that won’t cost you a dime.

-Planning meals a week in advance will not only help you save a lot of money, it’s also an opportunity to refine your cooking skills.
+Planning meals at home a week in advance will not only help you save a lot of money on restaurant meals and takeout, it’s also an opportunity to refine your cooking skills.
 Now that’s a win-win.

 Negotiate whenever the opportunity presents itself.
 Ask about how you can lower medical bills, insurance or your internet bill.
 If there’s nothing to lose, why not try to save some extra cash to boost your savings?

-According to New York Times bestselling author, Ramit Sethi, we should always be in a state of curiosity.
+According to New York Times bestselling author, Ramit Sethi, we should always be in a state of curiosity to improve ourselves.
 “Small business owner?
 Take a course in another language like Spanish or French.
 You might be able to broaden your audience that way,” Sethi said.
 “Your thirst for education should be constant and voracious.
 You’ll be surprised at the things you’ll be able to pick up that’ll help you in life and at the office.”